-\for a complete list of bodies that may be smaller authorities refer to schedule 2 to the Local Audit and Accountability Act 2014.
+^{}for a complete list of bodies that may be smaller authorities refer to schedule 2 to the Local Audit and Accountability Act 2014.

-Guidance notes on completing Part 2 of the Annual Governance and Accountability Return 2019/20, Sections 1 and 2
+Guidance notes on completing Form 2 of the Annual Governance and Accountability Return (AGAR) 2021/22, Sections 1 and 2

-- An authority that wishes to declare itself exempt from the requirement for a limited assurance review must do so at a meeting of the authority after 31 March 2020.
+- An authority that wishes to declare itself exempt from the requirement for a limited assurance review must do so at a meeting of the authority after 31 March 2022.
 It should not submit its Annual Governance and Accountability Return to the external auditor.
-However, as part of a more proportionate regime, the authority must comply with the requirements of the Transparency Code for Smaller Authorities. - The Certificate of Exemption must be returned to the external auditor no later than 30 June 2020.
-Reminder letters will incur a charge of £40 +VAT for each letter. - The authority must comply with Proper Practices in completing Sections 1 and 2 of this Annual Governance and Accountability Return and the Certificate of Exemption.
-Proper Practices are found in the Practitioners' Guide\ which is updated from time to time and contains everything needed to prepare successfully for the financial year-end. - The authority should receive and note the annual internal audit report if possible before approving the annual governance statement and the accounts. - Make sure that the Annual Governance and Accountability Return is complete (no highlighted boxes left empty), and is properly signed and dated.
+However, as part of a more proportionate regime, the authority must comply with the requirements of the Transparency Code for Smaller Authorities. - The Certificate of Exemption must be returned to the external auditor no later than 30 June 2022.
+Reminder letters will incur a charge of £40 +VAT for each letter. - The authority must comply with Proper Practices in completing Sections 1 and 2 of this AGAR and the Certificate of Exemption.
+Proper Practices are found in the Practitioners' Guide which is updated from time to time and contains everything needed to prepare successfully for the financial year-end. - The authority should receive and note the Annual Internal Audit Report before approving the Annual Governance Statement and the accounts. - The Annual Governance Statement (Section 1) must be approved on the same day or before the Accounting Statements (Section 2) and evidenced by the agenda or minute references - The Responsible Financial Officer (RFO) must certify the accounts (Section 2) before they are presented to the authority for approval.
+The authority must in this order; consider, approve and sign the accounts. - The RFO is required to commence the public rights period as soon as practical after the date of the AGAR approval. - Make sure that the AGAR is complete (no highlighted boxes left empty), and is properly signed and dated.
 Avoid making amendments to the completed annual return.
-Any amendments must be approved by the authority and properly initialled. - Use the checklist provided below to review the Annual Governance and Accountability Return for completeness at the meeting at which it is signed off. - You should inform your external auditor about any change of Clerk, Responsible Financial Officer or Chairman, and provide relevant email addresses and telephone numbers. - The authority must publish numerical and narrative explanations for significant variances in the accounting statements on page 6.
-Guidance is provided in the Practitioners' Guide\ which may assist. - Make sure that the accounting statements add up and the balance carried forward from the previous year (Box 7 of 2019) equals the balance brought forward in the current year (Box 1 of 2020). - The Responsible Financial Officer (RFO), on behalf of the authority, must set the commencement date for the exercise of public rights.
-From the commencement date for a single period of 30 consecutive working days, the approved accounts and accounting records can be inspected.
-Whatever period the RFO sets must include a common inspection period - during which the accounts and accounting records of all smaller authorities must be available for public inspection - of the first ten working days of July. - The authority must publish the information required by Regulation 15 (2), Accounts and Audit Regulations 2015, including the period for the exercise of public rights and the name and address of the external auditor before 1 July 2020.
+Any amendments must be approved by the authority and properly initialled. - Use the checklist provided below to review the AGAR for completeness at the meeting at which it is signed off. - You must inform your external auditor about any change of Clerk, Responsible Financial Officer or Chairman, and provide relevant authority owned generic email addresses and telephone numbers. - The authority must publish numerical and narrative explanations for significant variances in the accounting statements on page 6.
+Guidance is provided in the Practitioners' Guide which may assist. - Make sure that the accounting statements add up and the balance carried forward from the previous year (Box 7 of 2021) equals the balance brought forward in the current year (Box 1 of 2022). - The Responsible Financial Officer (RFO), on behalf of the authority, must set the commencement date for the exercise of public rights of 30 consecutive working days which must include the first ten working days of July. - The authority must publish, on the authority website/webpage, the information required by Regulation 15 (2), Accounts and Audit Regulations 2015, including the period for the exercise of public rights and the name and address of the external auditor before 1 July 2022.